yetanothergithubaccount/SMSkyPi/README.md

 # SkyPi
-This is the minimal source code base to run a Raspberry Pi based Allsky camera over night within a WiFi network.
-Developments started in 2021, this is the updated minimal version.
+This is the minimal source code base to run a Raspberry Pi based Allsky camera fully automatical over night within a WiFi network.
+My first developments started in 2021, this is the updated minimal version.

 ## Requirements
 ### Hardware